Battle of Amba Aradam: Aftermath

 The Italian Air Force harried the fleeing army of Ras Mulugeta, dropping forty tons of mustard gas on the retreating Ethiopians over four days.
-In addition to this, the local Azebu Galla were bribed by the Italians to attack the Ethiopian stragglers.
+In addition to this, the local Azebo Galla were bribed by the Italians to attack the Ethiopian stragglers.

 Tadessa Mulugeta, Ras Mulugeta's son, was the asmach on Amba Aradam.
 He was killed in an action against a party of Galla and his body was mutilated by them.
 When Ras Mulugeta received news of this, he turned back and was killed by a strafing plane.
 Attacked from the air and from the ground, what was left of the army of Ras Mulugeta dissolved.

 Badoglio now turned his attention from the Ethiopian right back to the Ethiopian centre and Ras Kassa and Ras Seyoum, resulting in the Second Battle of Tembien.

 In popular culture

 The corrupted form ambaradàn entered Italian language with the meaning of 'messy, complex situation'.